-At initial recognition, financial assets are classified either as financial assets measured subsequently at amortised cost, or financial assets measured at fair value through other comprehensive income, or financial assets measured at fair value through profit or loss.
+At initial recognition, Epson classifies financial assets as subsequently measured at amortised cost, fair value through other comprehensive income, or fair value through profit or loss.

-- (a) Financial assets are classified as financial assets measured at amortised cost if both of the following conditions are met: - 1) The financial asset is held within a business model whose objective is to hold the financial asset in order to collect contractual cash flows. - 2) The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding. - (b) Financial assets are classified as financial assets measured at fair value through other comprehensive income if both of the following conditions are met: - 1) The financial asset is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets. - 2) The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding. - (c) Financial assets except for those provided above are classified as financial assets measured at fair value through profit or loss.
+- (a) Financial assets are classified as financial assets measured at amortised cost if both of the following conditions are met: - 1) the financial assets are held within a business model whose objective is to hold financial assets in order to collect contractual cash flows and - 2) the contractual terms of the financial assets give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding. - (b) Financial assets are classified as financial assets measured at fair value through other comprehensive income if both of the following conditions are met: - 1) the financial assets are held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets and - 2) the contractual terms of the financial assets give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding. - (c) Financial assets except for those provided above are classified as financial assets measured at fair value through profit or loss.

-However, changes in fair value of equity instruments designated as measured at fair value through other comprehensive income, such as certain investments that are not held for trading purposes, are recognised in other comprehensive income and the cumulative change in fair value in other comprehensive income is transferred to retained earnings when equity instruments are derecognised or the decline in their fair values are significant.
+However, Epson may designate financial assets as measured at fair value through other comprehensive income, for particular investments in equity instruments that are not held for trading and so forth, and recognises subsequent changes in fair value in other comprehensive income.
+The cumulative gain or loss previously recognised in other comprehensive income is reclassified to retained earnings when the financial assets are derecognised or the decline in their fair values is significant.
 Dividends on the financial assets are recognised in profit or loss for each fiscal year.